 Far Rockaway Load Area

 The portion of the T&D System that supplies the Rockaways of Long Island is a peninsular, semi-isolated load pocket with limited transmission capabilities to the surrounding areas.
 The busses in the Far Rockaway and surrounding area that impact the transmission need are identified in Appendix A, Section A2.
 That section of the RFP also presents a “zip code” map, useful for supporting the development of Load Reduction resources.
-A transmission map depicting the major transmission circuits of the same area, useful if Power Production resources are proposed, is provided in Appendix B, Section B18.

-[Note that Appendix B is currently not included in the RFP but will be released shortly as part of an Addendum.]
+Transmission maps of the Western Nassau Area (i.e., Far Rockaway and Glenwood) will be provided upon request.
+Completion of a PSEG Long Island non-disclosure agreement (“NDA”) and a Critical Energy Infrastructure Information (“CEII”) NDA are required.

 Glenwood Load Area

 The Glenwood load area is located in the northwestern portion of the Long Island transmission system.
 The busses in the Glenwood and surrounding area that impact the transmission need are identified in Appendix A, Section A3.
 That section of the RFP also presents a “zip code” map, useful for supporting the development of Load Reduction resources.
-A transmission map depicting the major transmission circuits of the same area, useful if Power Production resources are proposed, is provided in Appendix B, Section B18.
+Transmission maps of the Western Nassau Area (i.e., Far Rockaway and Glenwood) will be provided upon request.
+Completion of a PSEG Long Island non-disclosure agreement (“NDA”) and a Critical Energy Infrastructure Information (“CEII”) NDA are required.

 Resource Requirements at the Far Rockaway and Glenwood Load Areas